ropensci/hydroscoper/paper.md

 # Summary

 The Greek National Data bank for Hydrological and Meteorological Information, Hydroscope [@hydroscope2018], is the result of long-standing efforts by numerous Greek scientists in collaboration with various companies and associations.
-Its main purpose is the formation of the basic infrastructure for the implementation of the European Community Directives 2000/60/EC, about the establishing of a framework for Community action in the field of water policy and 2007/60/EC, about the assessment and management of flood risks.
+Its main purpose is the formation of the basic infrastructure for the implementation of the European Community Directives 2000/60/EC (i.e. establishment of a framework for Community action in the field of water policy) and 2007/60/EC, (i.e. assessment and management of flood risks).

 Hydroscope offers several national data sources in HTML and plain text files via a web interface, using the Enhydris database system [@christofides2011enhydris].
 These data are well structured but are in Greek, thus limiting their usefulness.
 Fully reproducible research [@peng2011reproducible] can be tedious and error-prone using Hydroscope's web interface.
 On the contrary, using the Enhydris API for reproducibility requires external programs and scripting to import the data.